AkiraJ48/AkiraJ48.github.io/_posts/2018-05-01-making-a-framework.markdown

 # [](#header-1) Building a Web Framework in Java
-When one thinks of what a web framework should offer to developers, the number 1 feature that is necessary is request mapping; given a request to some url by a client, that should be mapped to some method that has been defined by the developer.
+When one thinks of what a web framework should offer to developers, the number one feature that is necessary is request mapping; given a request to some url by a client, that should be mapped to some method that has been defined by the developer.
 Today that's what we'll be looking at, how request mapping works, and how we can use Annotations in Java as a means